5 Questions to Ask a Workflow Management Vendor

 Cloud-based software has distinct advantages over premise-based software but it's not always A) your call and B) allowed by your industry.
 Some industries require software solutions to be completely under their control and within their firewalls (think financial, government, legal).
 In addition, some organizations need to integrate with on-premise systems (for instance Active Directory) that will only connect to other premise-based systems.
 These situations dictate a premise-based solution.

-Outside of these scenarios, the cloud option offers a lot of benefits in terms of administration, cost, implementation time, etc. Another option is private cloud, which offers some benefits of the first two platforms but also some of the downsides.
+Outside of these scenarios, the cloud option offers a lot of benefits in terms of administration, cost, implementation time, etc. Another option is a private cloud, which offers some benefits of the first two platforms but also some of the downsides.
 We'll cover the benefits and downsides of all the platforms in a future post.
 In the meantime, consider vendors who offer all the options, but if you've already discussed solutions with IT (or you are IT) you probably have a good idea which one you'll need.

 You Say It's Flexible.
 HOW Flexible?